 Canada and Tunisia established diplomatic relations in 1957.
 The two countries enjoy excellent bilateral relations and are members of La Francophonie.
 In 2020, the Tunisian diaspora in Canada represented nearly 35,000 people residing mainly in the province of Quebec.
 Canada, one of the top destinations for studies abroad, attracts more than 2,000 Tunisian students annually.

-Canada welcomes the progress Tunisia has made towards democratic reform since the Jasmine Revolution in January 2011 and the adoption of the Constitution in 2014.
-Canada is working with the Tunisian Government and with the international community to support decentralization and political, economic and social reforms in the country.
+Canada welcomes the continued democratic transition in Tunisia since the Jasmine Revolution in January 2011 and the adoption of the Constitution in 2014.
+Canada is working with the Tunisian government, civil society and the international community to support decentralization and political, economic and social reforms in the country.
 In connection with Canada’s international feminist policy, Canada and Tunisia cooperate on gender equality, inclusive governance, the prevention of radicalization and the fight against terrorism.
 Canada works closely with Tunisia in multilateral fora such as the United Nations, La Francophonie and the African Union.